By hiding my disability, I was denying a huge part of what makes me, me.Joel Nelson – creator of joelvsarthritis.co.uk

 I want to show what is possible with arthritis, but it’s important also to highlight the struggle.
 The pain, isolation, challenges it brings with family, holding down a job and the strain placed on one’s mental health.
 I intend to start conversations, to break down stereotypes about arthritis being ‘just an old person’s disease’ and to portray the full picture of autoimmune disease.
 These ripples are felt way beyond inflamed joints and pain.

 You can read more about what prompted me to start this website and writing about my arthritis story here: Pain and Parenting; when the happiest year of your life becomes the hardest

-Feedback and guest contributions to help build what I am trying to achieve with this project are always welcome.
-As well as a home for my arthritis story and freelance writing, I want to give others a platform to tell their story and raise awareness.
-So please do get in touch if you think you can help.
+I am always looking for feedback, contributions and guest posts to help build what I am trying to achieve with this project, so please do get in touch if you think you can help.

 If you enjoy your time on this site or in any way find it useful, please don’t forget to subscribe to receive notifications of new posts and like, share and comment on any articles you enjoy.
 It really does help!

 You can also support my awareness work and help fund more free-of-charge charity content by following me on Medium – where I post some of my best work and am paid based on reads.
 It really helps me to cover website costs and ‘keep the lights on’.
 Thank you.